Alaska governor’s race open after incumbent bowed out

 - Did you vote?
 Now anyone can know

+Begich campaign manager Nora Morse said in a text message that former President Barack Obama did a robocall encouraging people in rural Alaska to vote.
+That did not mention Begich, however, she said.

 Walker voted early Friday and said he voted for Begich.
+A Walker spokeswoman sent out an email late Monday reiterating that Walker had dropped out.

-Begich said he was concerned about voter confusion since Walker’s name remains on the ballot.
+Begich said he was concerned about voter confusion because Walker’s name remains on the ballot.
 The deadline for candidates to withdraw their names from the ballot was in September.
 “I think it gives us even a better chance of winning this race” the more people know that Walker is out, he said Sunday.
 “But it’s going to be a tight race.
 So those votes could make the difference.”

 Libertarian Billy Toien also is running.